kdh4672/dlstudy/README.md

 # Project List

 ## Weak 1.
-- TODO : VAE tutorial on my face dataset.
+- TODO : Training VAE by my face dataset to generate new face data.